10 Natural Tips to Fresh-Smelling Towels and Sheets

 Cramming too many items in a washing machine keeps any of them from getting properly clean.
 Add linens one at a time to the washer and stop when the top of the pile is one hand’s width away from the top of the drum.

-To make homemade linen closet sachets, combine one damp-absorbing material with one or more fragrant ingredients in a muslin bag or or shallow bowl.
+To make homemade linen closet sachets, combine one of the damp-absorbing materials with one or more of the fragrant ingredients in a muslin bag or or shallow bowl.
 The damp-absorbing materials help eliminate musty smells while the fragrant ingredients add a delicate scent to create fresh-smelling towels and sheets.
 Change when the fragrance fades.

 Damp-absorbing materials: Charcoal, clay or crystal kitty litter, silica gel, baking soda, cedar shavings, chalk sticks or powder, uncooked rice.